-- o If you have trash that exceeds the normal pickup, you are to arrange to have it hauled away at your expense. - o Place all other trash within the appropriate trash receptacles for normal trash removal. - o If any trash is left in the property is your responsibility and you will be charge for the removal. - o Do not overflow trash receptacles.
+- o If you have trash that exceeds the normal pickup, you are to arrange to have it hauled away at your expense. - o Place all other trash within the appropriate trash receptacles for normal trash removal. - o If any trash is left on the property it is your responsibility and you will be charged for the removal. - o Do not overflow trash receptacles.